What happens to your brain during meditation?

 Sometimes your mind is calm and sometimes it’s active.
 The Muse headband can help guide you to a calm mind.

-Get your own Muse headband today and save 15% off!
+Get your own Muse headband today!

 Get 15% off Muse: The Brain Sensing Headband when you buy using the following link: A MUSE Me Only Innocence